MicrosoftDocs/appcenter-docs/docs/distribution/groups.md

 Clicking on a Distribution Group will allow for management of the group.
 You can use the invitation box to add additional users.
 Select users from the table to remove them from the group.

-From this page you can also see the full release history for this Distribution Group by clicking on the Releases tab.
+From this page, you can also see the full release history for this Distribution Group by clicking on the Releases tab.

 ## Types of Distribution Groups

 ### Private Distribution Groups

 In App Center, distribution groups are private by default.
-This means only testers invited via email can access the releases available to this group.
+Only testers invited via email can access the releases available to this group.
 Testers added to this group will receive a notification that they have been added to the app to test.
-After a release, testers that were previously added to this group will receive the new release notification email and will be required to login to their App Center account in order to access and download releases.
+After a release, testers that were previously added to this group will receive the new release notification email and will be required to log in to their App Center account in order to access and download releases.

 ### Public Distribution Groups